Current Schedule | Audio and Video Clips | Topics | Past Venues | Testimonials | Future Bookings

 Edward also speaks on "Freedom to Travel", including how our right to travel is protected by the U.S. Constitution and international human rights treaties, the records that travel companies and governments keep about our travels (including what information they contain, why they are important, how they are used, and the need for better privacy protection for travel data), and the ways that governments in the USA and around the world are seeking to limit and control our right to travel.

 In each of these presentations, Edward can give updates, tips, and advice on travel safety, security, and the latest changes in airport and airline procedures affecting travelers in the USA and the rest of the world since 11 September 2001.
 There's time at each of these events for individual questions.

-Edward's latest trip around the world was in 2007-2008 (13 months; 80,000 miles; 6 continents; 28 countries; 30 states of the USA; 4 Canadian provinces) and he has lots of stories, experiences, and travel lessons from the school of hard knocks to share.
+Edward's latest trip around the world lasted 13 months and took him 80,000 miles to 6 continents, 28 countries, 30 states of the USA and 4 Canadian provinces, and he has lots of stories, experiences, and travel lessons from the school of hard knocks to share.

 In addition to his in-person appearances, Edward provides commentary as a travel expert and consumer advocate on news and public affairs broadcasts and talk shows, and on topical issues related to his travel reporting and his work with the Identity Project on travel-related human rights and civil liberties issues and as Policy Analyst for Travelers United (formerly the Consumer Travel Alliance).